+Off Line The controller is not connected.
 Dialing xxx-xxxx The controller is dialing out to the ISP.

 No Dial Tone The controller can not dial out due to phone line or modem problems.

-No phone number There is nothing entered in the ISP Phone No. field.
+There is nothing entered in the ISP Phone No. No phone number connection with the ISP.

-Connecting to ISP The controller is successfully negotiating a connection with the ISP.
+Connecting to ISP The controller is successfully negotiating a to see if a software upgrade is available.